 Two WhatsApp accounts on one phone: how it works

-Yes, it's possible: most modern mobile phones allow you to have two active numbers at once (one on the physical SIM and one on the eSIM), and you can register a different WhatsApp account for each number.
-One for your main account and another for work, without strange apps or rooting.
+Yes, it's possible: most modern phones allow you to have two active numbers at once (one on the physical SIM and one on the eSIM), and you can register a different WhatsApp account for each number.
+One for your main account and one for work, without strange apps or rooting.

 What you need before you start

 Let's break it down.
-First, your mobile phone must support Dual SIM with eSIM; almost all mid-range and high-end phones from recent years do, but it's worth checking (you'll find the list below).
+First, your phone must support Dual SIM with eSIM; almost all mid-range and high-end phones from the last few years do, but it's worth checking (you'll find a list below).
 Second, you need a line with its own number: not all eSIMs work for WhatsApp, because many travel data eSIMs only provide internet, without voice or SMS numbers, and WhatsApp needs to receive an SMS or verification call.
 Therefore, for this specific use, you need a line with a number.
-If you are unsure if your phone accepts this type of card, check our guide on how to tell if your phone is eSIM compatible first.
-And if you've never installed one, the guide on how to install an eSIM will get you ready in a minute.
+If you've never used an eSIM and want to understand exactly what it is before you get started, the guide on what a virtual eSIM is explains it from scratch.
+And if you already know what it is and just need the step-by-step, the guide on how to install an eSIM will get you ready in a minute.

 Installing the eSIM and getting the second line